amassiro/ECALCuda/HackatonSep2019/ecalrechit.md

         -> RecoLocalCalo/EcalRecAlgos/src/EcalUncalibRecHitMultiFitAlgo.cc
     2) try without timing in both cases and compare results (maybe timing is computed only for one of them) -> deactivated in both cases
     3) find the meaning of these flags @ uncaliberchit level

+    ok: issue of flags was in the usage os "check_hasSwitchToGain0"